krahets/hello-algo/en/docs/chapter_appendix/terminology.md

-# Terminology Table
+# Glossary

 The following table lists important terms that appear in this book.
 It is worth noting the following points:

-- We recommend remembering the English names of terms to help with reading English literature.
+- We recommend remembering the English terms to help with reading English-language literature.
 - Some terms have different names in Simplified Chinese and Traditional Chinese.

 <p align="center"> Table <id> &nbsp; Important Terms in Data Structures and Algorithms </p>